Jerome Prince unseats Gary mayor

-GARY — Lake County Assessor Jerome Prince has apparently pulled off an upset victory Tuesday night, dethroning Gary Mayor Karen Freeman-Wilson.
+GARY — Lake County Assessor Jerome Prince pulled off an upset victory Tuesday night, dethroning Gary Mayor Karen Freeman-Wilson.

 He declared unofficial victory just before 9 p.m.